Ldeguzman9/run-buddy/README.md

 # Run Buddy, Inc.
+Run Buddy is my first project in my web development career.
+This project aimed to teach the foundations of HTML and give an introductory real-world experience of web design.

 ## Purpose

-A website that offers fitness training services.
+Run Buddy is a website that offers fitness training services.

 ## Built With